Reliant Center

-The NRG Center (former name Reliant Center) is a convention center in Houston, Texas, and the eighth largest convention center in the United States.
-It is part of the NRG Park complex that was constructed around the NRG Astrodome and NRG Stadium.
-The NRG Center hosts various events year-round, including portions of the Houston Livestock Show and Rodeo, which maintains its offices on the second floor of the building.
+The Reliant Center (former name NRG Center) is a convention center in Houston, Texas, and the eighth largest convention center in the United States.
+It is part of the NRG Park complex that was constructed around the Reliant Astrodome and Reliant Stadium.
+The Reliant Center hosts various events year-round, including portions of the Houston Livestock Show and Rodeo, which maintains its offices on the second floor of the building.
 The grand opening of the facility was on April 12, 2002, with the Houston Auto Show.
 Hermes Reed Architects was the architect for the facility.

 On March 12, 2014, the Reliant Center was renamed to the NRG Center.
+In August 2026, the name was reverted back to the Reliant Center.

 The facility

 The convention floor runs over 0.25 mi in length, while total building size is 1532 ft long and 590 ft wide, with a total area of 1400000 sqft.
 The facility features over 706000 sqft of contiguous single-level exhibition space, which is divisible into 11 separate halls, ranging in size from 40000 to 168000 sqft.

 The 61 meeting rooms are configurable into over 100 variations, and the two largest meeting rooms are 17000 and 22000 sqft.
 Each meeting room has its own dedicated sound, lighting and networking capabilities.

 There are also 118 loading bays, a 280000 sqft marshalling area with over 200000 sqft for shuttle transportation, and over 150000 sqft of registration space.
 The facility the technological infrastructure capable of providing high-speed internet access, pre-wired fiber optic cabling backbone, on-site production facilities, 120 television monitors, as well as web-casting abilities.